waidan815/projects/route_stuff/route-project/README.md

     - tests
     - much much more error handling
     - retry functionality / cool-off
+    - as df is only one row, don't need to push it all to bq everytime, can concat and push resulting once

 More complex
     - refactored script so that it didn't bother saving blob to text file, but did everything in memory.